proompteng

 • help - print the command reference.

 The pure TypeScript runtime is the default (and only) supported execution path.
-Historical Zig bridge assets remain in packages/temporal-bun-sdk/bruke/ for reference, but environment flags such as TEMPORAL_BUN_SDK_USE_ZIG are no longer wired into the worker or client.
-Future experiments should introduce new, explicit configuration rather than relying on the retired flag.
+Historical assets remain in packages/temporal-bun-sdk/bruke/ for reference, but environment flags such as TEMPORAL_BUN_SDK_USE_ZIG are no longer wired into the worker or client.
+Future experiments should introduce new, explicit configuration rather than relying on retired flags.

 Local development and production tips